On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

 so it remains to show that $i_0^*\cG$ is trivial.
-But $\{h=0\}$ is a closed subscheme of $\A^1_U-(U\times1)$ and it is finite over $U$ because $h$ is monic.
-The existence of an affine automorphism of $\A^1_U$ switching $U\times1$ and $U\times 0$ shows that Theorem~\ref{th:FP} is valid with $U\times0$ replaced by $U\times1$.
-Also, the residues of all closed points of $U$ are finite extensions of $k$, so they are finite, if $k$ is finite.
+But $\{h=0\}$ is a closed subscheme of $\A^1_U$ and it is finite over $U$ because $h$ is monic.
+The residues of all closed points of $U$ are finite extensions of $k$, so they are finite if $k$ is finite.
 Thus we can apply Theorem~\ref{th:FP} and conclude that $i_0^*\cG$ is trivial.

-\begin{remark} A priori,~\eqref{eq:isoSch} is an isomorphism of $W$-schemes.
+\begin{remark} A priori,~\eqref{eq:isoSch} is an isomorphism of $U$-schemes.
 This is enough for our purposes because a principal bundle is trivial if and only if it has a section, so that triviality does not depend on the group scheme action.
 On the other hand, using the equation $\delta^*(\Phi)=id_{\bG}$, one can show that~\eqref{eq:isoSch} is compatible with the action of the group scheme, see~\cite[Sect.~6]{PaninNiceTriples}. \end{remark}